Eguzkiman/ember-cli-elasticlunr/README.md

 ### Initializing model indexes

 After install, open the `initialize-elastic-lunr.js` instance initializer (we generated it for you).
 Then, add indexes for every model you want be able to search locally.
-For an model named `item`, with fields `name` and `description`, your initializer would look like this:
+For a model named `item`, with fields `name` and `description`, your initializer would look like this:

 ```js
 // app/instance-initializers/initialize-elasticlunr-indexes.js